 Goodding’s verbena has no thorns, stickers, or irritating hairs.
 Because plants are “unarmed,” non-toxic, and litter-free, you can feel comfortable placing them near a pool, sidewalk, or anywhere they might come in contact with pets or people.

-Their soft mounds and delicate color provide a nice contrast to boulders and spikey desert plants, and look great in rock gardens or as an edging plant.
+Their soft mounds and delicate color provide a nice contrast to boulders and spiky desert plants, and make a great addition to rock gardens or as an edging plant.

 Goodding’s Verbena: